Speech-Rule-Engine/speech-rule-engine/README.md

 Using npm run

-     npm install closure-library xmldom xpath commander
+     npm install closure closurecompiler closure-library xmldom xpath commander

+You might have to remove the -d32 flag in

+    closure-library/closure/bin/build/jscompiler.py

 ### Build #############

 Depending on your setup you might need to adapt the NODEJS and NODE_MODULES variable in the Makefile.
 Then simply run

     make